Easy Beer Bread

 Email this recipe to yourself for easy access later!

-How to Make This Easy Beer Bread Recipe
+Tips For Making This Beer Bread Recipe

-Be sure toย pour melted butter into the pan before adding the batter.
+Pour half of the melted butter into the pan before adding the batter.
 This helps the bread not to stick to the pan, but also create a crispy, golden crust on the bottom.
 If you prefer, you can also line your pan with parchment paper to make the loaf lift out even easier!

 Two slices of buttery warm beer bread on a cooling rack with a pad of butter on the top slice and a bite taken out of the bread.